aantipov/alexeime/blog/widget-driven-development/index.md

 ## Widget driven development

-In my team, we started to use the Naive approach described above and we love it a lot.
+In my team, we started to use the described above Naive approach together with React Query and we love it.
 It enabled us to approach building our application differently.
 Let me call it _"Widget Driven Development"_.

-The idea is that we split every page into so-called _widgets_, which are utterly independent and self-contained.
+The idea is that we split every page into so-called _widgets_, which behave autonomously and are self-contained.

 ![a Page separated into Widgets](./page.png)